 If one wants to understand derivatives in a computational graph, the key is to understand how a change in one variable brings change on the variable that depends on it.
 If a directly affects c, then we want to know how it affects c.
-If we make slight change in value of a how does c changes?
+If we make a slight change in the value of a how does c change?
 We can term this as the partial derivative of c with respect to a.

-Graph for back propagation to get derivatives will look something like this:
+Graph for backpropagation to get derivatives will look something like this:

-We have to follow chain rule to evaluate partial derivatives of final output variable with respect to input variables: a, b and c.
+We have to follow chain rule to evaluate partial derivatives of final output variable with respect to input variables: a, b, and c.
 Therefore the derivatives can be given as :

 This gives us an idea of how computational graphs make it easier to get the derivatives using backpropagation.